-Similar to the American Speech-Language-Hearing Association's (ASHA) Advisory Council, NSSLHA's goal is to have one audiology Student State Officer (AuD SSO) and one speech-language pathology Student State Officer (SLP SSO) from each state where there is at least one affiliated NSSLHA chapter.
+Similar to ASHA's Advisory Council, National NSSLHA's goal is to have 1 audiology Student State Officer (AuD SSO) and 1 speech-language pathology Student State Officer (SLP SSO) from each state, the District of Columbia, and Puerto Rico.

-SSO terms last for 1 year and run September through August.
+One year.
+SSO terms run September through August.

 Approximately 20 hours per month.

-- National NSSLHA programs (e.g., chapter affiliation, Honors Program, Undergraduate Scholarship, student leadership opportunities, NSSLHA activities at the annual ASHA Convention)
+- National NSSLHA programs: Honors Program, Undergraduate Scholarship, Graduate NSSLHA Scholarship through the ASHFoundation, student leadership opportunities, and NSSLHA activities at the annual ASHA Convention

-- National NSSLHA publications (National NSSLHA Blog, National NSSLHA Updates e-newsletter)
+- National NSSLHA publications (National NSSLHA Blog, NSSLHA Updates e-newsletter, social media platforms)

 - National NSSLHA membership

-- Fundraising (for the American Speech-Language-Hearing Foundation's NSSLHA Scholarship and NSSLHA Loves)
+- Fundraising (for the ASHFoundation's Graduate NSSLHA Scholarship and NSSLHA Loves)

 - Advocacy (developing grassroots advocacy efforts in their state)

-- Events (e.g., Better Hearing and Speech Month)
+- Events (Better Hearing and Speech Month, World Hearing Day)

-SSOs will participate in monthly conference calls with their RC and other SSOs in their state, working closely with them to:
+Participate in monthly conference calls with their region's Vice President for Student State Officers and other SSOs in their state.
+Working closely to: